minzhih/Minzhi-Surrey-School-Report/README.md

 Minzhi Fall 2021 - Spring 2022 Surrey School Projects:

-1. Evaluation of the Check and Connect Program in Surrey Schools ”The Check and Connect Program seeks to foster student engagement at school and with learning with the students who show warning signs of disengagement with school and who are at risk of dropping out"
+1. Evaluation of the Check and Connect Program in Surrey Schools

+The Check and Connect Program seeks to foster student engagement at school and with learning with the students who show warning signs of disengagement with school and who are at risk of dropping out

 Program Page: https://surreyschools.ca/page/1127/check-and-connect

 <img width="562" alt="Screen Shot 2022-12-18 at 8 08 52 PM" src="https://user-images.githubusercontent.com/37996767/208345860-f57f92df-510d-409c-9b1d-b808647ec1b8.png">